microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 To develop a new web application based smart-assist bot, follow the steps mentioned below.

+#### 1. Download the GitHub sample code

-- Download the github sample from the GitHub repository of [Dynamics 365 apps sample code](https://github.com/microsoft/Dynamics365-Apps-Samples).
+- Download the sample from the GitHub repository of [Dynamics 365 apps sample code](https://github.com/microsoft/Dynamics365-Apps-Samples).
-- Go to directory **Dynamics365-Apps-Samples\customer-service\omnichannel\smart-assist-bot\SmartAssistBot**.
+- Unzip the downloaded file and go to directory **Dynamics365-Apps-Samples\customer-service\omnichannel\smart-assist-bot\SmartAssistBot**.
 - Open the solution file **SmartBot.sln**.(https://github.com/microsoft/Dynamics365-Apps-Samples/blob/master/customer-service/omnichannel/smart-assist-bot/SmartAssistBot/CoreBot.sln) in Microsoft Visual Studio 2017 or above.

 This setup broadly contains the following steps.